micro-os-plus/utils-lists-xpack/README.md

 ## More info

-For more info, please refer to the
-[project documentation](https://micro-os-plus.github.io/utils-lists-xpack/) web site.
+For information on how to install and use this library, please refer to the [project documentation](https://micro-os-plus.github.io/utils-lists-xpack/) web site.

 ## License